Abby Kelley Foster Charter Public School: MCAS

 As of 2007, Abby Kelley Foster shows mixed results in MCAS testing.
 Grade 3 tests show that 35% of students were proficient in English Language Arts arts while 17% of students were proficient in math.
 In 2004, Abbey Kelley Foster students scored 37% in English Language Arts and in 2006 (the year of last available data), scored 32% in math.
 This compares to state averages of 39% and 40%, respectively.

 In grades 4–8, math results remain below the state average.
 The highest results come in grade 8 with 35% proficiency as compared to the state average of 45%.
 English Language Arts scores are higher, and in all but one case in grades 4–7 are above the state average.
 Grade 8 testing shows 82% proficiency.
 In science testing during grades 5 and 8, scores are 29% and 32% compared to the state averages of 41% and 35%, respectively.

 Grade 10 testing shows proficiency well below the state average at 43% for English Language Arts and 60% as compared to 71% and 69%, respectively.

 MCAS STE

 The MCAS STE test, which measures proficiency in biology, chemistry, introductory physics and technology/engineering was measured at Abby Kelley Foster in the 58% in biology and 37% in technology/engineering as compared to the state averages of 42% and 35%.
 According to the Massachusetts Department of Elementary & Secondary Education, both ninth and tenth graders take the test, which will become a graduation requirement in 2010.

 Advanced placement

-During the 2006–2007 school year, Abby Kelley Foster participated in the Advanced Placement Program by offering courses in the following areas: Biology, Government & Politics: US and World History.
+During the 2006–2007 school year, Abby Kelley Foster participated in the Advanced Placement program by offering courses in the following areas: Biology, Government & Politics, US History, and World History.
 Students who do well on the final test in these subjects may be eligible for college credits.